imranpollob/ast-generator/README.md

 # AST Generator
-This project takes a solidity code and generates the ast of it.
+This project takes a solidity code and generates the AST of it.

+### Features
-It also supports ast code highlighting for any given selection.
+- Highlight AST code for any selected solidity code
+- Traversed tree path is shown
+- Tree is pinnable, helps to visually differentiate between two trees

 ![Screenshot](./screenshot.jpeg)